Explore our most frequently asked questions

 High schools will have the flexibility to create a schedule for virtual AP courses that works with their master schedule and their students’ schedules.
 Currently, some districts allow students to work on their virtual AP coursework during a study hall or a monitored period in the library.
 Additionally, some districts allow students to complete their AP coursework outside of the school day.

-Credits will be brought in as transfer credits at the end of the year, however, it is recommended that instead, schools use the developed course codes.
+Credits may be brought in as transfer credits at the end of the year, however, it is recommended that instead, schools use the developed course codes.

 No- only students who take the Online Niswonger AP courses will have their AP exam fees paid for through the partnership with the State department and Niswonger Foundation.